senorale/BLS-Documentation/README.md

 # BLS API for Occupational Employment Statistics (OES) Documentation

-## Note: This is based on my own experience from trying to understand what I consider to be a poorly documented API.
-## My goal is to help out any person who is thinking about using this API but is concerned about this statement made by the BLS
-### “The BLS Public Data API requires users to know the series ID to request data.
+### Note: This is based on my own experience from trying to understand what I consider to be a poorly documented API.
+My goal is to help out any person who is thinking about using this API but is concerned about this statement made by the BLS: “The BLS Public Data API requires users to know the series ID to request data.
 We do not currently have a catalogue of series IDs, but all BLS series IDs follow a similar format.”
+I think what I put together below is enough to get someone going.

 ## Table of Contents